reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

               .build());
     }
 ```
 The `id` field has a constraint of 512 characters.
-In our case, a search text exceeding 512 bytes is unlikely so we will simply not store those texts in the `searchsuggest` Index.
+In our case, a search text exceeding 512 bytes is unlikely, so we will simply not store those texts in the `searchsuggest` index.

-## Searching Products with Multi-field and Fuzzy Search
+### Searching Products with Multi-Field and Fuzzy Search
 The product search happens in two steps when we submit the search request.
-Here is how we process the search request in the method `processSearch`:
+Here is how we process the search request in the method `processSearch()`:

 ```java
   private static final String PRODUCT_INDEX = "productindex";